GCuser99/tbFileSysTools/README.md

 ## Two ways in

-The library has one implementation and two doorways onto it.
+The library has one implementation and two pathways in.

 ### `FileSystemTools` — the standard module